Drugs & Medications - SPS oral

 If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: mental/mood changes, muscle weakness, fast/irregular heartbeat, slowed breathing, paralysis.NOTES:

 Laboratory and/or medical tests (such as blood levels of potassium and other minerals, EKG) should be performed periodically to monitor your progress or check for side effects.
 Consult your doctor for more details.MISSED DOSE:

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE:

-Store tightly closed at room temperature away from light and moisture.
+Store tightly closed according to the directions on the product package, away from light and moisture.
+Some brands must be refrigerated, and others may be stored at room temperature.
+Ask your pharmacist for more details about the brand you are using and when it should be discarded.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.